seo: is your website getting indexed? if not, why and how to fix it

 sitemap file

 Another file that aids search engines is the sitemap file.
-It is recommended that you create an accurate sitemap file to facilitate the correct indexing of all your webpages.
+It is recommended that you create an accurate sitemap file to facilitate the correct indexing of all your web pages.
 The absence of sitemap is usually not the reason that you are not getting indexed.
 However, having one can increase the probability of getting indexed faster and accurately.

 crawler errors

 It is quite possible that search engine crawlers are having issues parsing your web content.
-This could be any kind of errors, from issues accessing the page to wrong html syntax or tags.
+This could be any kind of errors, from issues accessing the page to wrong HTML syntax or tags.
 You should check for crawler errors in your webmaster tools to see what they might be and fix them.
+Such errors will be unique to your website.
+It is hard to speculate and enumerate all possible scenarios.

 .htaccess file

 Another file that can restrict access to your content is the .htaccess file located in your root web folder.
-Often times this file is used to restrict access to sections of the website or do web redirects of web urls.
+Often times this file is used to restrict access to sections of the website or do web redirects of web URLs.
 You should check this file to make sure that everything is correct and accurate as you intended.

 meta tags

-There are http meta tags configured for each and every page (or URL) in your website.
-You should check the webpages to make sure that you are not setting the noindex meta tag in pages accidentally.
+There are HTTP meta tags configured for each and every page (or URL) in your website.
+You should check the web pages to make sure that you are not setting the noindex meta tag in pages accidentally.
 These are also known as robots meta tag.

-When you view the source of the web page, look for something that resembles the examples below in the head section of the webpage.
+When you view the source of the web page, look for something that resembles the examples below in the head section of the web page.
 The noindex instructs the search engines not to index the current page, while nofollow instructs them not to follow and index any URLs in the page.
+Unless, it is strictly intentional you should remove such tags allowing the robots or crawlers to crawl and index the pages.

 http headers

 Just as with the meta tags, you should also check the http headers for your pages.
 This is another place where you could have configured the no index option, which is read by search bots.
 The exact header that you should look for is called X-Robots-Tag.
-An example of such headers is
+I am assuming that you do know how to check the http response headers for your pages.

 excluded url parameters